John Brown (wide receiver): 2014 season

-Brown was drafted by the Arizona Cardinals in the third round (91st overall) of the 2014 NFL Draft.
+Brown was selected by the Arizona Cardinals in the third round (91st overall) of the 2014 NFL draft.
 Brown was the first Pittsburg State Gorilla drafted since Ronald Moore in 1993.

 In his debut for the Arizona Cardinals, Brown caught his first professional touchdown on a 13-yard pass from Carson Palmer against the San Diego Chargers in Week 1 of the 2014 season.
 He followed that performance with his first multi-touchdown game two weeks later against the San Francisco 49ers.
 On October 26, 2014, he caught a 75-yard game-winning touchdown pass to beat the Philadelphia Eagles.
-In Week 10 of the 2014 NFL season, John Brown became the first rookie in NFL history to have four-game-winning touchdowns in a season.
+In Week 10 of the 2014 NFL season, Brown became the first rookie in NFL history to have four-game-winning touchdowns in a season.
 Brown finished the season with 48 receptions on 103 targets for 696 yards and five touchdowns.
-An injury to the Cardinal's quarterback, Carson Palmer, caused a sharp decline in the team's offense.
+An injury to the Cardinal's quarterback, Palmer, caused a sharp decline in the team's offense.
 On January 3, 2015, in the NFC Wild Card Round against the Carolina Panthers, on the game's final offensive play, Brown was the final recipient of a multiple lateral play which lost 20 yards.
 The loss caused the Cardinals to finish the game with just 78 total offensive yards, the lowest total in NFL playoff history which broke a 56-year-old league record.

 2015 season

 Brown and the Cardinals enjoyed a terrific season, finishing the regular season at 13–3.
 Brown concluded the regular season with 65 receptions on 101 targets for 1,003 yards and seven touchdowns.
-The Cardinals ultimately lost in the NFC Championship to the Carolina Panthers.
+The Cardinals ultimately lost in the NFC Championship to the Panthers.